Defenses for Beginners

 Barrier is a mechanic very similar to Life, except it only lasts for a certain duration.
 When you take damage, it first depletes your Barrier and then the remainder goes into Life.
 When you have multiple Barriers their amount is added together, but the duration of each Barrier is tracked separately.
 When one of your Barriers expires, your total Barrier goes down.
 Your total Barrier cannot exceed your Maximum Life.
 Here are several methods, although not an exhaustive list, to gain Barrier:

-You can increase the amount of Barrier you get from any source with the Barrier Generation stat that can roll on Rings, Helmets, Off-Hand items, and also comes from Diamonds socketed into armor.
+You can increase the amount of Barrier you get from any source with the Barrier Generation, such as from tempering and Amethyst socketed into armor.
 However, since nearly every Barrier scales with your Maximum Life, it's usually better to just focus on your Life to make your Barriers stronger.
 Keep in mind, damage reduction while Fortified does not apply to Barriers.
 If you plan on using Barrier as a main source of survivability, adjust accordingly.

 Armor

 Armor is one of your main ways of reducing Physical damage.
-You get Armor from every armor piece and its amount scales linearly with the item power.
-Additionally, you also get 1 Armor for each point of Strength.
-You can further increase your Armor by socketing Skulls into Jewelry.
-All these sources of flat Armor can be increased by percentage-based bonuses from your Pants, Helmet, Chest, and Amulet, as well as Defensive Aspect of Disobedience.
-Druid has access to another multiplicative bonus with Ironclaw / of the Ironclaw and Ironhide / of the Ironhide.
+You get Armor from every armor piece and its amount scales linearly with the item's power.
+Additionally, you also get 0.2 Armor for each point of Strength.
+Furthermore, you can increase your Armor by socketing Skulls into Jewelry.
+All these sources of flat Armor can be increased by percentage-based bonuses on your Amulet, from tempering, and Defensive Aspect of Disobedience.

-Armor reduces all incoming Physical damage by a percentage that is based on your total Armor and on the level of the attacker.
-Against enemies of the same level, Armor's damage reduction scales linearly with your Armor.
+Armor reduces all incoming Physical damage by a percentage based on your total Armor and the level of your character.
+As of patch 2.0.2, armor is now capped at 1000 at level 60.
+Armor's damage reduction scales exponentially with your Armor, meaning that instead of having 42.5% Damage Reduction with 500 armor, you have roughly 24% Damage Reduction.
 This damage reduction cannot exceed 85%, meaning that your Armor has an effective cap, but the amount of Armor you need to gain 1% damage reduction keeps increasing as you (and your enemies) level up.

 Resistances